-(Heidi König-Porstner is an independent author, translator, and editor, who lives in Vienna, Austria.
-She works as an editor for the Austrian Committee for Social Work, and has been a research worker in projects on Philosophy of Science and Contemporary History at the University of Vienna (Institute Vienna Circle, Institute for Philosophy of Science).
-Her publications cover the areas philosophy and history of science, literature and science, WW1, and political philosophy.
-As a translator, her focus is on Spanish 17th century poetry, and on biographical works.
+(Heidi König-Porstner is an author and award-winning translator of poetry, who lives in Vienna, Austria.
+She works as an editor for the Austrian Committee for Social Work, and has been a research worker in projects on Philosophy of Science and Contemporary History at the University of Vienna.
+Her publications cover the areas philosophy and history of science, literature and science, and political philosophy.
+As a literary translator, her focus is on Spanish poetry, and on biographical works.
 She can be reached at firstname.lastname@example.org.

 (The main article is here.)

 The very last thing one would expect when listening to Jim Jones’ “striking news” from 1978 now, in 2017, is “news.”
 And yet there is news, and it is striking indeed.

 Following the “German Autumn” of 1977, a significant number of (Red Army Faction) RAF members suspected of the murders of Jürgen Ponto, Hanns Martin Schleyer, and Siegfried Buback were still free.
 The German Federal Criminal Police Office (BKA) which conducted the investigation had information that no fewer than eight people might have found sanctuary in Yemen or Nicaragua.
 The search for them continued for more than a decade, without any result.
 It was as if they’d disappeared from the face of the earth.